JoshCheek/regular-expression-knowledge-we-have-discovered/Readme.md

 * `/M+/` One or more of its target
 * `/M*/` Zero or more of its target
 * `/./` match any character
-* `/^M/` matches its target if target exists at the beginning of a line in a string
-*

 ## Still unknown
 * `[abc]`	A single character of: a, b, or c